-The notifier must list the specific items or services believed to be noncovered under the header of Blank (D).
+The notifier must list the specific names of the items or services believed to be noncovered in the column directly under the header of Blank (D).

-In the case of partial denials, notifiers must list in Blank (D) the excess component(s) of the item or service for which denial is expected.
+In the case of partial denials, notifiers must list in the column under Blank (D) the excess component(s) of the item or service for which denial is expected.

 For repetitive or continuous noncovered care, notifiers must specify the frequency and/or duration of the item or service.
-See § 50.14.3 for additional information.
+See § 50.7.1 (b) of the MCPM, Chapter 30 for additional information.

-General descriptions of specifically grouped supplies are permitted.
+General descriptions of specifically grouped supplies are permitted in this column.
 For example, “wound care supplies” would be a sufficient description of a group of items used to provide this care.
 An itemized list of each supply is generally not required.

 When a reduction in service occurs, notifiers must provide enough additional information so that the beneficiary understands the nature of the reduction.
 For example, entering “wound care supplies decreased from weekly to monthly” would

 be appropriate to describe a decrease in frequency for this category of supplies; just writing “wound care supplies decreased” is insufficient.

+Please note that there are a total of 7 Blank (D) fields that the notifier must complete on the ABN.
+Notifiers are encouraged to populate all of the Blank (D) fields in advance when a general descriptor such as “Item(s)/Service(s)” is used.
+All Blank (D) fields must be completed on the ABN in order for the notice to be considered valid.

-Blank (E) Reason Medicare May Not Pay: In this blank, notifiers must explain, in beneficiary friendly language, why they believe the items or services described in Blank (D) may not be covered by Medicare.
+Blank (E) Reason Medicare May Not Pay: In the column under this header, notifiers must explain, in beneficiary friendly language, why they believe the items or services listed in the column under Blank (D) may not be covered by Medicare.
 Three commonly used reasons for noncoverage are:

 “Medicare does not pay for this test for your condition.”